jschm42/talkforgeai/README.md

 - Persistent memory capabilities for storing essential information.
 - Support for Vector Storage like Apache Cassandra, Redis, Neo4j and local storage.
 - Expanded task functions like email automation and calendar queries.
+- Integration with additional AI providers and services.
+- Enhanced image generation capabilities with OpenAI and StablilityAI .

 ## Installation